insidert/insidert/src/content/blog/how-to-add-laravel-symlink-in-shared-hosting.md

     alt: ""
 ---

 Before adding the symlink, get familiar with your folder structure in shared hosting.

+I keep the laravel app in a separate folder and the public contents inside public_html folder.

-If your laravel app is inside a folder. like /root/laravel_app
+Assume the laravel app folde is my-project.
+The folders will look like this.

+/root/my-project
+/root/public_html

+To add the symlink, the easiest way is to create a new file call symlink.php and keep it inside public_html folder.

+First find what's the document root.
+You can do that by echoing ```$_SERVER['DOCUMENT_ROOT']```

+Once you find the document root, add target folder and link folder like in the code below.

 ```php
 <?php